 Svidler has an impressive list of tournaments which he won or in which he shared first place including the first Linares Anibal Open in January 1994 (1st), =1st alongside Vadim Zvjaginsev, Vladimir Akopian, Grigory Serper and Jaan Ehlvest at the St. Petersburg Chigorin Memorial 1994; Novosibirsk 1995 (=1st); Torshavn Nordic Grand Prix 1997 (1st); Tilburg Fontys (1997) (1st); =1st (2nd on tiebreak) at Dortmund (1998); Esbjerg 2000 North Sea Cup (1-2nd); Biel 2000 (1st); Los Inmortales IV 2002 (1st); Aeroflot Open (2003) (=1st alongside Viktor Bologan, Alexey Aleksandrov and Alexei Fedorov), 1st with 6/9 (tiebreak from Joel Lautier) at the 4th Karpov It (2003); =1st with Vladimir Kramnik at Dortmund Sparkassen (2006); 1st at the Bunratty Masters in 2008 and 2009; and 1st at Gibtelecom (2009) with 8/10.

-Other outstanding results include, 2nd at Biel (2001) behind Viktor Korchnoi, 7/9 at the Great Cup Nazir Atallah – Boca Chica Beach in Santa Domingo in Dominican Republic – 0.5 behind Igor Khenkin; 2nd at the 2003 Bermuda Invitational 7.5/11, a half point behind Giovanni Vescovi; =3rd at Dortmund Sparkassen (2004) with 5.5/10, half point behind Arkadij Naiditsch and Viswanathan Anand; =2nd with 5/9 at Dortmund Sparkassen 2005 (2005), half a point behind Naiditsch; and 3rd at San Sebastian 2009.
-He fared poorly at the Alekhine Memorial (2013), scoring only 3/9, but did better at the Norway Chess Tournament (2013), placing =4th with 5/9 in a low scoring tournament.
+Other outstanding results include, 2nd at Biel (2001) behind Viktor Korchnoi, 7/9 at the Great Cup Nazir Atallah – Boca Chica Beach in Santa Domingo in Dominican Republic – 0.5 behind Igor Khenkin; 2nd at the 2003 Bermuda Invitational 7.5/11, a half point behind Giovanni Vescovi; =3rd at Dortmund Sparkassen (2004) with 5.5/10, half point behind Arkadij Naiditsch and Viswanathan Anand; =2nd with 5/9 at Dortmund Sparkassen (2005), half a point behind Naiditsch; and 3rd at San Sebastian 2009.
+He fared poorly at the Alekhine Memorial (2013), scoring only 3/9, doing little better at the Norway Chess Tournament (2013), scoring 4/9.

 Svidler’s first taste of a major team event was during the match between Leningrad and Moscow held in Leningrad in October 1989, when as a 13 year old he substituted to play a game for Leningrad: Leningrad won the match 45-35.